w3c/wai-curricula/content/content-author/structure.md

 {% include excol.html type="middle" %}

 Paragraphs and lists group related content.
 This helps people with disabilities better read and understand content.
-Explain different types of lists and how to include them with accessible authoring tools.
+Explain different types of lists and how to include them.

 When content authors change the visual appearance of paragraphs and lists, they must ensure paragraphs and lists remain accessible visually and non-visually.